 The best development agencies should be able to guide you from the inception of your app to launch and beyond while giving you input based on their experience with previous applications.
 The best businesses already know what works well because of their collective knowledge which goes well beyond a specific product.

-Whereas some healthcare companies are often hesitant about working with healthcare app development partners because they fear these agencies don’t know a specific product well enough, the reality is the opposite.
-You know only the app you’re trying to build.
-But the reality is an agency working in the healthcare space has witnesses the birth of hundreds of similar apps.
+Whereas some healthcare companies are often hesitant about working with healthcare app development partners because they fear these agencies don’t know a specific product well enough, it's more likely the opposite.
+You know only the app you’re trying to build, but an agency working in the healthcare space has witnessed the birth of hundreds of similar apps.
 You want to tap into that knowledge versus narrowing it down to just the people you’re working with day in and day out.

 Great developers care about the user experience more than about anything else.
-Because great agencies look at every new healthcare development project as yet another resume maker.
-And reality is that the design of an app impacts its overall usability.
-A digital partner is only as successful as the product they are building.
+Because great agencies look at every new healthcare development project as yet another resume maker –– and the design of an app impacts its overall usability –– a digital partner is only as successful as the product they are building.
 So as you search for a partner, look at their portfolio for apps that look just as good as they function.
 21% of millennials will delete an app from their home screen if it doesn’t look good.

 The app store is full of healthcare apps and yours needs to stand out.
 The mobile app design must be a top priority and it will define how patients or health professionals interact with it.

-Often standalone developers will just focus on creating the app without any regards to the user experience.
+Often standalone developers will just focus on creating the app completely disregarding the user experience.
 Find a team that will carry out all the necessary tasks to ensure your app becomes a success.